fahdi/theme-my-login/readme.txt

 = 6.0 =
 * Complete code rewrite
+* Users can now log in with e-mail address as well as username
 * Remove option to disable template tag and widget in favor of always being enabled
 * Remove option to rewrite login links in favor of always being rewritten
+* Custom templates can now be defined per action (login, register, etc.)
+* Add various new hooks to help with custom integration with other plugins
+* Make links sortable in "Custom User Links" module
+* Customize every aspect of every e-mail in "Custom E-mail" module
+* Add a cool new random tip widget in the TML admin
+* Use WP 3.0 functions (such as 'network_site_url') if available
+* phpDoc everywhere!

+= 5.1.4 =
+* Fix the_title() bug fro WP versions before 3.0 (again)
+* Fix undefined is_user_logged_in() bug

+= 5.1.3 =
+* Make Themed Profiles work properly

+= 5.1.2 =
+* Fix the_title() bug for WP versions before 3.0
+* Fix redirection bug caused by 5.1.1 update

 = 5.1.1 =
 * Fix bug that blocked users from entire site once logged in